GeeWee/geewee.github.io/_drafts/testing-background-services.md

 ```
 (in regards to error handling if this throws an error you'll never know!)

+# Cancellationtokens in IHostedService
+weird cus it only happens on startup

 However Microsoft in their infinite wisdom realized that this was a pattern that people were going to use often, so they baked it into the framework.
 Meet the `BackgroundService`.